 This is a terrible waste of human your and if you think I am exaggerating then think of the times you may have ‘had a go’ at someone for annoying you or taking your place in a queue or cutting you up when you were driving and after your mad rant have thought – ‘Wow, where did that come from?’.
 What about those times you were upset or hurt just by a small word or even a look from someone?

 What about the times when you have regretted saying something to someone in the heat of the moment.
 You probably did it as an automatic reaction, without even thinking, and now you regret it.

-Were you full in control of yourself at the time?
+Were you fully in control of your thoughts and emotions at the time?

-Probably not and the truth is that many of us aren’t either.
+Probably not and the truth is that many of us aren’t.
 Scary isn’t it!

-We are taught how to look after our money, our bodies, our calorie intake, our love life, our fitness but not our minds – the very thing that controls all that we do.
+We are taught how to look after our money, our bodies, our calorie intake, our love life, our fitness even our pets but not our minds – the very thing that controls all that we do.
 Don’t you find that a little odd?

-Clever people are usually the ones that usually stay calm and balanced and rarely appear to get upset.
-Successful people know how to control themselves and their emotions and keep working steadily towards their goal whatever is thrown at them on the way.
+Clever people know how to control their emotions and are able to react to stay calm, balanced and focused even when the world appears to be falling apart around them.
+Successful people know how to control themselves and their emotions.
+They keep working steadily towards their goal whatever is thrown at them.